-Line Judge: Take a position most advantageous to ruling on action by and against deep receiver.
+Back Judge: Take a position most advantageous to ruling on action by and against deep receiver.
 Mark the end of the kick with a bean bag.
 Rule on momentum on a catch near goal line.
-Responsible for game clock.
+Responsible for game and play clock.